Bombardier Inc.: Bombardier Provides Update on Consent Solicitations

 |C10602BG1 / USC10602BG11

-As previously announced, if the requisite consents from holders of a series of notes are received and the Proposed Amendments (as defined in the Consent Solicitation Statement) are adopted and become operative, then the Corporation will make a consent payment of US$1.25 per US$1,000 principal amount of the applicable series of notes (C$1.25 per C$1,000 principal amount of the 7.35% Debentures due 2026 (the "C$ Notes")) to holders who validly deliver (and do not validly revoke) their consent on or prior to the respective deadlines as outlined above and unless further extended.
+Holders of the Corporation's 7.450% Senior Notes due 2034 and 7.35% Debentures due 2026 who have not already consented still have the opportunity to participate until the Expiration Date with respect to each such series at 5:00 p.m., New York City time, on May 18, 2021.

-Except as set forth herein with respect to the expiration date, the terms and conditions of the Consent Solicitations remain the same as set forth and described in the Consent Solicitation Statement.
-The Corporation reserves the absolute right, subject to applicable laws, to further amend, waive or modify the terms of the Consent Solicitations in any manner.
+The terms and conditions of the Consent Solicitations remain the same as set forth and described in the Consent Solicitation Statement.
+The Corporation reserves the absolute right, subject to applicable laws, to amend, waive or modify the terms of the Consent Solicitations in any manner.
 For a complete statement of the terms and conditions of the Consent Solicitations, holders are encouraged to read the Corporation's Consent Solicitation Statement.

 Holders who have previously delivered consents in connection with the Consent Solicitations do not need to redeliver such consents or take any other action in response to this announcement in order to consent to the Consent Solicitations.

-The Corporation has retained Global Bondholder Services Corporation to act as the US Information and Tabulation Agent for the Consent Solicitations, and has retained Kingsdale Partners LP to act as the Canadian Information and Tabulation Agent for the Consent Solicitation for the C$ Notes.
-For additional information regarding the terms of the Consent Solicitations, or to obtain additional copies of the Consent Solicitation Statement, please contact Global Bondholder Services Corporation at, or, in respect of the C$ Notes, Kingsdale Partners LP at 1-888-518-6824 or by email at corpaction@kingsdaleadvisors.com.
+The Corporation has retained Global Bondholder Services Corporation to act as the US Information and Tabulation Agent for the Consent Solicitations, and has retained Kingsdale Partners LP to act as the Canadian Information and Tabulation Agent for the Consent Solicitation for the 7.35% Debentures due 2026, or, in respect of the C$ Notes, Kingsdale Partners LP at 1-888-518-6824 or by email at corpaction@kingsdaleadvisors.com.
 You may also contact your broker, dealer, commercial bank, trust company or other nominee for assistance concerning the Consent Solicitations.

 Citigroup Global Markets Inc. and UBS Securities LLC will act as the Solicitation Agents for the Consent Solicitation.
 Questions concerning the terms of the Consent Solicitation should be directed to Citigroup Global Markets Inc. at (212) 723-6106 (collect) or (800) 558-3745 (toll-free) or UBS Securities LLC at (203) 719-4210 (collect) or (888) 719-4210 (toll-free).